-Thus began, in semi-supercilious tone reflecting period and source country, an American journalist’s record of his visit to Stratford-upon-Avon in 1946.
-He was there for the opening of the Repertory season.
+Thus began, in semi-supercilious tone reflecting the period and home country of the writer, an American journalist’s record of a visit to Stratford-upon-Avon in 1946.
+He was there for the opening of Repertory season.

 The writer was a staff correspondent for United Press, and his story appeared that year in the Santa Cruz Sentinel in California.

 The season evidently was off to a grand start.
 Local guides were stationed strategically in Shakespeare’s home and haunts to tout visitors, English and other.
 Rehearsals were underway, including for Love’s Labour Lost.

 Beer flowed (this is England), and food in restaurants was decent while still under “austerity”.
 In a word the war was over, or mostly.